Anthony DiNozzo: Characterization

-Although his immature behavior often gets Tony into trouble, he also demonstrates that he is an insightful agent when the need arises.
-On more than one occasion he surprises his colleagues when an outwardly immature action on his part causes new evidence to be uncovered.
-Gibbs once said of him, "You may not admire his methods but you gotta love the results", referring to when Tony goes to a gynecologist to track a missing sailor's girlfriend down after the rest of the team hit a dead end, much to Kate's disgust.
+Although his immature behavior often gets Tony into trouble, on more than one occasion he surprises his colleagues when an outwardly immature action on his part causes new evidence to be uncovered.
 McGee has described Tony's interrogation style as "Dirty Harry meets Keystone Cop".
-He is generally written as a highly capable agent, and in season four is offered a prized position as a supervisory/senior special agent in charge in Rota, Spain, which he nonetheless turns down.
-As of season ten, he is the only one out of Gibbs's field team who has been allowed to head an investigation, as seen in "Bounce" when Gibbs swaps places with him as the victim was connected with one of Tony's old cases and even calls him "boss".
-Tony is known to be fluent in Spanish, as is established from his earliest appearance in the JAG-NCIS crossover episodes.
-As Gibbs's senior field agent, he often pulls rank by ordering the more junior agents around and playing pranks on them.
-He most notably calls McGee "Probie", at least until Ziva is made a full-fledged agent.
+He is generally written as a highly capable agent, and in season four is offered a prized position as a supervisory/senior special agent in charge in Rota, Spain, which he turns down.
+By season ten, he is the only one out of Gibbs's field team who has been allowed to head an investigation.
+As Gibbs's senior field agent, he often pulls rank by ordering junior agents around and playing pranks on them.
+He most notably calls McGee "Probie" until Ziva is made a full-fledged agent.
 With the addition Ellie Bishop, Tony and McGee begin calling her "Probie" and similarly order her around, claiming that "it's part of the job".

-Tony claims to have 20/10 vision in the episode "Left for Dead"; however, in the episodes "The Curse", "Ice Queen", and "Meltdown" he can be seen wearing glasses and in the "Nature of the Beast" episode he claims his vision is 20/20.
-He owned a 1990 Corvette ZR1, which was stolen and subsequently destroyed during a high-speed chase as he watched on live television.
-Later, he drove a 1966 Ford Mustang.
-The car was destroyed by a bomb planted on it in an attempt to kill DiNozzo's significant other, Dr. Jeanne Benoit.

 The character is initially portrayed as a "technophobe" who, like his superior, has limited patience with the scientific method and technical terms.
-However, he can be seen to develop an aptitude for technology in later episodes, and has been depicted hacking into computer systems.
+However, he develops an aptitude for technology in later episodes, and has been depicted hacking into computer systems.

-Tony is also very skilled in going undercover, which is shown in several episodes.
-In "Split Decision" he poses as a rogue weapons-dealer, and in "Chained" he befriends an escaped convict while disguised as a prisoner.
-In "Dead Man Talking", he is able to improvise a cover identity to get close to a suspect when he feels the investigation is going nowhere.